 We get a good overview of what’s happening here, but the network is pretty dense.
-Using KeyLines’ filtering functionality we can focus on some of the different components to detect various transaction patterns in the XRP ledger.
+Using KeyLines’ filtering functionality we can simplify our cryptocurrency data visualization, focusing on some of the different components.
+This will help us detect various transaction patterns in the XRP ledger.

 By filtering our nodes and links related to canceled transaction offers (i.e. the object that nullified an OfferCreate transaction), we’re left with a simple view showing only the active transactions:

 One stipulation of the FinCEN travel rule is that VASPs must verify all transactions over $3000.
-Using the CryptoCompare API, we can convert all currencies in our visualization into US dollars, and then apply a KeyLines filter to show only those above the $3000 threshold:
+Using the CryptoCompare API, we can convert everything in our cryptocurrency data visualization into US dollars, and then apply a filter to show only those above the $3000 threshold:

 We’ve removed a lot of clutter from the chart, we can go further using the time bar component.
 Here we’re focusing on all $3000+ transactions taking place during a 4-minute interval:

 At this level, we can start to pick out specific transaction patterns that an analyst might want to focus on, and inspect for money laundering behavior.
 The big orange structure shows multiple user accounts placing offers for Ripple/Yuan exchanges: